-A Microprocessor is an important part of a computer architecture without which you be able to perform any thing on your computer system.
-It is a programmable device that takes in input perform some arithmetic and logical operations over it and produce desired output.
-In simple words, a Microprocessor is a digital device on a chip which can fetch instruction from memory, decode and execute them and give results.
+A Microprocessor is an important part of a computer architecture without which you will not be able to perform anything on your computer.
+It is a programmable device that takes in input performs some arithmetic and logical operations over it and produces the desired output.
+In simple words, a Microprocessor is a digital device on a chip that can fetch instructions from memory, decode and execute them and give results.

 Basics of Microprocessor –

 A Microprocessor takes a bunch of instructions in machine language and executes them, telling the processor what it has to do.
 Microprocessor performs three basic things while executing the instruction:

 - It performs some basic operations like addition, subtraction, multiplication, division, and some logical operations using its Arithmetic and Logical Unit (ALU).
 New Microprocessors also perform operations on floating-point numbers also.

 - Data in microprocessors can move from one location to another.

 - It has a Program Counter (PC) register that stores the address of the next instruction based on the value of the PC, Microprocessor jumps from one location to another and takes decisions.